-- Support the work of the Georgia Criminal Defense Lawyers Education Foundation (GCDLEF), a 501 (c)3 non-profit supporting the education of criminal defense lawyers in the GACDL.
+- Supports the work of the Georgia Criminal Defense Lawyers Education Foundation (GCDLEF), a 501 (c)3 non-profit supporting the education of criminal defense lawyers in GACDL.

-- Regularly reviews and evaluates member services; bring proposals for changes in member services to the president, executive committee/board for consideration; effectively implements any new member services.
+- Regularly reviews and evaluates member services; brings proposals for changes in member services to the president, executive committee/board for consideration; effectively implements any new member services.

 Policy & Legislation:

 - Works as needed with GACDL’s president and lobbyist to set priorities, determine strategy, monitor and respond to legislation, and involve members in legislative efforts.